d4rklynk/PYFO/README.md

 It is meant to use right after you installed Fedora.
 This script will just install needed software that most people probably use.
 So you will not have a bunch of sketchy software that you don't need.

+This script is mostly based on osiris2600's [script](https://github.com/osiris2600/fedora-setup)